-When Deyan Cashmere relapsed in February, following a stem cell transplant, his only option was to go to the U.S. for potentially life-saving immunotherapy, at a cost of USD1 million.
+When Deyan Cashmere relapsed from blood cancer in February, following a stem cell transplant, his only option was to go to the U.S. for potentially life-saving immunotherapy, at a cost of nearly $1.5 million.

 And he couldn’t wait that long.

-So, on March 16, Deyan, 20, travelled to Seattle with his parents, Kelly and Bruce Cashmere, to have the procedure where his T-cells are harvested, re-engineered, grown up in large numbers, and given back to him.
+So, in March, Deyan, aged just 20, travelled to Seattle with his parents, Kelly and Bruce Cashmere, to have the procedure where his T-cells are harvested, re-engineered, grown up in large numbers, and given back to him.

 It was his first overseas trip.

 Blood cancer diagnosis

 In the lead up to his blood cancer diagnosis in March last year, and during the series of different treatments he’s since had in Sydney in a bid to gain remission, Deyan has had a tough time.

 And in those 12 months, he only got to go home once, when he spent three days at his parent’s wheat property at Hillstone, 680km west of Sydney.